fbpx

 1. Know who you’re borrowing from or lending to

-It is important that you understand the person who you are borrowing from or lending money.
+It is important that you understand the person with who you are borrowing or lending money.
 What traits do they possess?
 Are they understanding, or can money break your relationship forever?
 If a friend has poor credit history then you may want to let them down gently.
 Whichever role you are playing, both sides should agree on the terms before money changes hands.

 1. Lay down ground rules

 When it comes to family and friends, it is sometimes hard to be firm and assertive with what you want.
 However, with money, I would strongly advise that you lay down ground rules about the repayment of your debts.
 If you are the one borrowing, you have to give assurance that you will work with the terms laid before you.
 Ground rules are important because they are a point of referral should anything go wrong in the future.
 Be open to discussing how the money will be repaid.
-If you are lending someone who isn’t open to this discussion, then this is a clear red flag.
+If you are lending to someone who isn’t open to this discussion, then this is a clear red flag.

 It might sound unnecessary, to begin with, but it ensures there are no disagreements about who said what further down the line, which ultimately leads to resentment and bad blood between friends or relatives.
 Don’t be afraid to give different rules to different people even if they know each other, because again, people are different.